Grymrose/quiz-maker/README.md

 * **Randomized Questions**: Provide an option for instructors to randomize the order of questions in quizzes, reducing the potential for cheating during online assessments.
 * **Export and Import Quizzes**: Allow instructors to export and import quizzes, enabling them to share quizzes with their colleagues or use them in different courses without the need to recreate them.

-## Phase II
- > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
- > * Create an "Epic" (note) for each feature.
-Place these epics in the `Product Backlog` column
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Break down the "Epics" into smaller actionable user stories (i.e. smaller development tasks).
-Convert them into issues and assign them to team members.
-Place these in the `TODO` (aka Sprint Backlog) column.
- >   * These cards should represent roughly 7 days worth of development time for your team.
-Then, once the sprint is over you should be repeating these steps to plan a new sprint, taking you until your second scrum meeting with the reader in phase III.
- > * Schedule two check-ins using Calendly.
-You need to pick both time slots on Tuesday of week 6.
-The check-ins will occur on Zoom.
-Your entire team must be present for both check-ins.
- >   * The first check-in needs to be scheduled with your lab TA.
-During that meeting, you will discuss your project design/class diagram from phase II.
- >   * The second check-in should be scheduled with a reader.
-During that meeting you will discuss:
- >     * The tasks you are planning for the first sprint
- >     * How work will be divided between the team members
 ## User Interface Specification
- > Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
-For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
-(Specification requirement is adapted from [this template](https://redirect.cs.umbc.edu/~mgrass2/cmsc345/Template_UI.doc))

 ### Navigation Diagram
-> Draw a diagram illustrating how the user can navigate from one screen to another.
-Here is an [example](https://creately.com/diagram/example/ikfqudv82/user-navigation-diagram-classic?r=v).
-It can be useful to label each symbol that represents a screen so that you can reference the screens in the next section or the rest of the document if necessary.
-Give a brief description of what the diagram represents.

 ![User Navigation Diagram](User-Navigation-Diagram_Quiz-Maker.png)
 The user navigation diagram above illustrates how users can move between different screens within the "Quiz Maker" application.
 The diagram includes the following screens:
 * **Main Menu**: The starting point for both instructors and students.
 Instructors can create, edit, and test quizzes, while students can access and take quizzes.